getify/Functional-Light-JS/ch7.md

 We're still expressing the encapsulation of state data with the `happyBirthday()` function, but with an object instead of a closure.
 And we don't have to explicitly pass in an object to a function (as with earlier examples); JavaScript's `this` binding easily creates an implicit binding.

-Another way to analyze this relationship: a closure associates a single function with a set of state, whereas an object holidng the same state can have any number of functions to operate on that state.
+Another way to analyze this relationship: a closure associates a single function with a set of state, whereas an object holding the same state can have any number of functions to operate on that state.

-#### Isomorphic
+### Isomorphic

 The term "isomorphic" gets thrown around a lot in JavaScript these days, and it's usually used to refer to code that can be used/shared in both the server and the browser.
 I wrote a blog post awhile back that calls bogus on that usage of this word "isomorphic", which actually has an explicit and important meaning that's being clouded.